SauceCat/RAGS/docs/generation/RAGAS_answer_correctness.md

 ```

 ### Step 3
-Once we have the semantic similarity, we take a weighted average of the semantic similarity and the factual similarity calculated above to arrive at the final score.
+The overall answer correctness is a weighted average of the semantic similarity and the factual similarity.

 ```python
 class AnswerCorrectness(MetricWithLLM, MetricWithEmbeddings):